Rules for Pentathlon

 About the Game

-Pentathlon is an entertaining and varied card game that combines five different games into one!
-The game is suitable for 3-5 players (best with 4) and typically takes 30-45 minutes.
-You need a standard 52-card deck (without jokers) and something to keep score with.
+Pentathlon is a varied card game that combines five different games into one.
+It's suitable for 3–5 players (best with 4) and typically takes 30–45 minutes.
+You need a standard 52-card deck (no jokers) and something to keep score with.

-The goal is to have the fewest points after all five rounds.
-Each round has its own rules and challenges, making the game both exciting and unpredictable!
+The goal is to finish with the fewest points after all five rounds.
+Each round has its own rules and challenges, which keeps the game interesting from start to finish.

 Setup

 All 52 cards are dealt to the players.
-It's important that all players have the same number of cards in all rounds except the fourth round (Fan Tan).
+It's important that all players have the same number of cards in every round except the fourth (Fan Tan).
 If the cards don't divide evenly, remove one or two red twos.

 Examples: